 Food waste is a major issue.
 In the UK we throw away 7 million tonnes of food and drink from our homes a year, over half of which could have been eaten.
 In Norfolk, food waste represents one third of the contents of our general rubbish bins.

 Wasting food costs an average households £470 a year.
 This figure rises to £700 for a family with children, the equivalent of around £60 a month!
 And it’s bad for the environment too.

 There are two main reasons why we throw away good food:

 – We cook or prepare too much or we don’t use it in time.

 – The foods we waste the most are vegetables, salad, fruit, bread and cakes.

-Every year in Norfolk approximately 8,500 tonnes of textiles (including clothing) that could be reuses or recycled is thrown away!
+Every year in Norfolk approximately 8,500 tonnes of textiles (including clothing) that could be reused or recycled is thrown away!